Experience the thrill of a cageless encounter in a safe, professional environment with these sleek open ocean sharks.

-Food and beverages are provided to keep you energized over the duration of the trip – if you have any special requests, feel free to let us know.
+Food and beverages are provided to keep you energized over the duration of the trip – if you have any dietary restrictions, please let us know.

 At SD Expeditions we use all means necessary to provide you with the safest interaction possible.
 We are diligent about checking the latest weather reports and updates to remain well informed.
 However, we are out in the open ocean, and if weather conditions do not cooperate, we may need to head back early.

-We only offer this excursion at peak times of the year for Blue and Mako shark encounters.
+We have Blue and Mako Sharks year round off the coast of San Diego.
 Although highly unlikely, there is a chance you may not see a shark – we’re not in a theme park with domesticated animals, nor would we want to be.
 The excitement of not knowing exactly what you will see or encounter in the open ocean is what makes this excursion so amazing.